christinawoo/protein_damage_code/README.md

 # Introduction

 This repository contains data on surface exposure (relative solvent-excluded surface area, `relSESA`), distance from side chain amide N to backbone amide carbonyl (`distance`), and backbone torsion angles that allow mapping on a Ramachandran plot (`ramachandran_psi`, `ramachandran+phi`) for Asn and Gln residues from various datasets, as well as the codes used to calculate these data.
 Relevant scripts are located in `/scripts` if used across multiple datasets and are otherwise co-located with the corresponding data.
+Scripts for hierarchical cluster analysis and calculation of pLDDT are also in `/scripts`.
 Scripts were either ran in UCSF ChimeraX or in a Python notebook/instance.

 This repository also contains Alphafold predicted structures for truncated sequences arising from intramolecular cleavage at Asn, as well as graphics used to visualize these structures.